ivandbarron/julia-cartridge/README.md

 ##TODO:
-* Enable web sockets in web server and migrate to Morsel
+* Enable web sockets in web server and migrate from Meddle to Morsel package
 * Make tools for easy deploy for parallel processing in openshift

 Suggested by @Ismael-VC: